 |Previous College:||Pomona College '09|

-Paul Fields is entering his fifth season coaching at MIT.
+Paul Fields is entering his sixth season coaching at MIT.

 A 2009 graduate from Pomona College, he earned a degree in biology.
 As a four-year member of the Pomona-Pitzer swim team, Fields specialized in sprint freestyle.
 He served as a team captain his senior year and he represented the team on the Student-Athlete Advisory Committee for two years, co-chairing the committee his senior year.
 His intercollegiate athletic pursuits extended beyond swimming, as he also a member of the Pomona-Claremont ultimate frisbee team.

 Fields is currently a PhD student in biology at MIT.